 So, if we turn this crawl phase target into an actual data model, it could look like this.

-This DCM Blueprint template is a available in the CSDM Content Pack from the ServiceNow Store.
+This DCM Blueprint template is available in our CSDM Content Pack.